TengdaHan/slurm_web/readme.md

 `flask, colored, humanize, humanfriendly, beartype, seaborn, django`

 ### Launch
-run the command: `python app.py --host localhost --port 8080`
+For example, run the command: `python app.py --host localhost --port 8080`.
+Then the website will be hosted at `localhost:8080/`.

+You should change the host and port for your server.
+Also change the [index.html](index.html) for header/footer and formatting.

 ### Reference
 With some supports from [slurm_gpustat](https://github.com/albanie/slurm_gpustat).